 You have seen many cards that have a fuel surcharge waiver feature.
 They waive fuel surcharge but what they do not waive is service tax levied on surcharge.

 This means, on spending Rs.10,000 on energy every month, you have to spend an extra Rs.3000(Surcharge) + Rs.434(S.Tax) = Rs.3434 per year

 Here the surcharge is waived on using credit card but the service tax charged is not waived off.

 Although this is not a considerable amount, you can save this amount by paying cash for the fuel.
 It would be best if you tried to reduce the use of credit cards for fuel purposes; otherwise, it will drain you, charging useless amounts.

 Fuel Surcharge has Higher Cap on Premium & Super Premium Cards.

 Most of the cards have a fuel surcharge on the transaction limit.
 Usually, that too revolve around Rs.400-Rs.5000 per month.
 In this, some cards have an upper cap of a maximum of Rs.250 per month.

-If you want to know the best fuel cards in India then check our article on the best fuel credit cards in India.
+If you want to know the best fuel cards in India, check our article on India’s best fuel credit cards.